Are you confused between GetResponse and MailChimp? You’re in the right place where all your doubts get clarified by the end of the post.

 - You can import your own email templates or customize existing templates.

-- It offers wide variety of multiple integration options.
+- It offers a wide variety of multiple integration options.

 - You can track how your email campaigns are performing.
 You can also see the metrics how other MailChimp users are performing to know whether you are getting the most out of your efforts.